RobertoBochet/IoT-challenges/challenge-3/README.md

 **There are not subscribers to whom delivery the messages**

+*n.b. also if there were subscribers, set QoS to 2 doesn't guarantee that message is delivered to subscribers, but only to the broker*

 #### 9) What is the average message length of a connect msg using mqttv5 protocol?
 Why messages have different size?

 Message length in mqtt packet is expressed in the fixed header after the flags with a codification from 1 to 4 bytes, it indicates the remaining number of bytes of the packet (variable header plus payload).